rajjwal/IonDTNAndroidStarter/README.md

 > In this context 192.168.1.2 is machine ip and 192.168.1.26 is the ip of the android device.

 ### Testing the application
-> Please make sure to start the IonDTN before continuing in order to use it with IonDTNSimpleAndroidApp.
+> **Please make sure to start the IonDTN before continuing in order to use it with IonDTNSimpleAndroidApp.**
-> Coming to this section means you have succesfully deployed the testing topology.
+> **Coming to this section means you have succesfully deployed the testing topology.**

 ##### Sending bundles from node 1 to node 2:
-- Open the **IonDTNSimpleAndroidApp** located at source directory using Android Studio. if it asks you for permission to install all required SDKs and NDKs, please install those packages.
+- Open the **IonDTNSimpleAndroidApp** located at source directory using Android Studio.
+If it asks you for permission to install all required SDKs and NDKs, please install those packages.
 Run the app in your android device.
-- run ```bpsink ipn:2.2``` on the terminal.
+- Run ```bpsink ipn:2.2``` on the terminal.
 Your PC (node 2) will begin listening on the sink-EID with the endpoint_number 2 on service_number 2.
 - In the running application, in the section Sending to, type in ```ipn:2.2``` as you did in terminal.
 Press send.
 You should be able to see the timestamp of android device (node 1) on the terminal like this:

 <img src = "./resources/terminal_output.png">

 > Note: You have an option to use ```ipn:2.1``` or ```ipn:2.2``` as a sink-EID but it needs to be same on both PC and android device for sucessfull data transmission.

 ##### Sending bundles from node 2 to node 1:
 - Go to the running application, in the section Receiving at, type in ```ipn:1.2```.
 Your PC (node 1) will begin listening on the sink-EID with the endpoint_number 1 on service_number 2.